VirtualPatientEngine/literatureSurvey/README.md

 <h1 align="center" style="border-bottom: none;">🚀 Literature Survey</h1>

-Welcome to Team VPE's Literature Survey Template Repository! 📚✨ This repository provides you with a quick setup to create your very own automated literature survey website using Semantic Scholar's [Recommendation API](https://api.semanticscholar.org/api-docs/recommendations).
+Welcome to Team VPE's Literature Survey Template Repository! 📚✨ This repository provides you with a quick setup to create your very own automated literature survey website using Semantic Scholar's [Recommendation API](https://api.semanticscholar.org/api-docs/recommendations), and provides an option to import the recommended articles to your [Zotero](https://www.zotero.org/) account.

 ### Types of Recommendations
 Semantic Scholar provides 2 types of recommendations: